WP-Grogu/ObjectPress/docs/the-basics/taxonomies.md

 ## Defining your taxonomy properties

+Define your taxonomies inside the `app/Taxonomies/` folder.
+The class defined inside the `Minimal` tab is all you need to quickly initiate a Taxonomy with ObjectPress.
-Define your taxonomies inside the `app/Taxonomies` folder.
-You can start with the `Minimal` template, and add needed properties displayed in the `Full` tab (displayed values are defaults).
+You can adjust some properties properties, showed in the `Full` tab (shown values are ObjectPress defaults).

 <!-- tabs:start -->